 The final study recommendations were developed by identifying key study goals during the early phases of stakeholder engagement, then evaluating different service concepts that addressed one or more of those goals.
-One of the initial tasks in completing the plan was to work with stakeholders from each of the WAMPO region jurisdictions to document the range of strengths, weaknesses, opportunities, and threats across the region.
-As there is substantial diversity in needs and opportunities, the approach of gathering early input from a range of participants was critical.
+One of the initial tasks in completing the work was working with stakeholders from each of the WAMPO region jurisdictions to document the range of strengths, weaknesses, opportunities and threats across the region.
+As there is substantial diversity in need and opportunities, the approach of gathering early input from a range of participants was critical.
 Input integrated into the process came from:

-- A community survey was administered early in the process to gather input from interested general public stakeholders. - A workshop where staff from each jurisdiction were invited to participate in a discussion of current needs relative to service available and opportunities to fill the identified gaps. - Analysis of current service provided through Wichita Transit, community-based service, and service provided through each of the counties in the WAMPO region. - Information gathered at community pop-up events in coordination with public engagement for the WAMPO Metropolitan Transportation Plan (MTP) update that has an overlapping timeline for completion.
+- A community survey administered early in the process to gather input from interested general public stakeholders. - A workshop where staff from each jurisdiction were invited to participate in discussion of current needs relative to service available and opportunities to fill the identified gaps. - Analysis of current service provided through Wichita Transit, community-based service, and service provided through each of the counties in the WAMPO region. - Information gathered at events coordinated with the Metropolitan Transportation Plan (MTP) update that has an overlapping timeline for completion.